How to Deploy a v0 App to Production with DeployHQ

 Connect to Your Repository: Connect DeployHQ to your Git provider (GitHub, GitLab, etc.) and select the repository where you stored your v0-built app.

-).
-Within v0 you can only use their hosting, but here you can use your VPS (hosting or server) of choice, which normally it cheaper.Initiate Deployment: Go to the Deployments tab, choose the branch you want to deploy from (e.g.,
+/public_html).
+Unlike deploying to Vercel's platform, here you can use any VPS or hosting provider of your choice — which is normally cheaper.Initiate Deployment: Go to the Deployments tab, choose the branch you want to deploy from (e.g.,

-), select your configured server, and click Deploy.
-DeployHQ will then pull your code from GitHub and upload it to your server.
+main), select your configured server, and click Deploy.
+DeployHQ will pull your code from GitHub, run the build command, and upload the compiled output to your server.

 DeployHQ provides a detailed log of every deployment, allowing you to monitor the status in real time.
 You can view the files that were transferred, check for errors, and verify the success of your deployment directly from the DeployHQ dashboard.